outbe/outbe-l2-contracts/reflection.md

 ```

 On June 7, 2025 (worldwide day: 2025-06-07), a user in Delhi (UTC+05:30) purchased groceries worth ₹123.72 from BigBasket using their debit card.
 The transaction was initiated at 15:30:45 IST (Delhi local time).
 The transaction amount was converted to USD at an exchange rate of 1 USD = 85.9166667 INR, resulting in a settlement value of $1.44, represented as 1 USD (base) and 0.44 USD (atto).
-Using the nominal price of $0.160177 per coen, this amount equated to 8.990028243953940215 coens, represented with 10^-18 precision, broken into 8 whole coens and 990028243953940215 fractional part (with 10^-18 precision).
 This purchase was recorded on L2 network as a Consumption Record with merchant BigBasket, MCC 5411 code of category.

 ### Appendix C **Consumption Unit (CU) Schema**